Walnut356/Walnut356.github.io/content/posts/language-documentation/index.md

 ![half-width rust standard library home page](image-3.png)

-"Okay but I don't like the color-scheme?" you might say, "It's not offensive, but it's a little dark/bright for me"
+"Okay but I don't like the color-scheme" you might say, "It's not offensive, but it's a little dark/bright for me"

 Don't worry, there's a whole-ass *options menu* with BOTH a lighter AND darker theme than the default